livingdocsIO/documentation/DICTIONARY.md

 ## Livingdocs-...-boilerplate
 Our boilerplates are recipes to quickly get one started with a custom downstream implementation of our core products such as the editor or server.

+## Livingdocs SDK
+Our [SDK](https://github.com/livingdocsIO/livingdocs-node-sdk) is a helper library that wraps some of the livingdocs core functionality.
+It is used for example to render documents, retrieve designs or changing document output.

 ## Upstream && Downstream
 *Upstream* is a package/repository which is integrated in another project called *downstream*.
 In our case the *upstreams* are our core `livingdocs-editor` and